MurrayLisa/pands-project/README.md

 Matplotlib.pyplot s a state-based interface to matplotlib.
 It provides a MATLAB-like way of plotting. pyplot is mainly intended for interactive plots and simple cases of programmatic plot generation (import matplotlib.pyplot as plt).

+sklearn library contains a lot of effiecient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction.
+Scikit-learn is used to build models.

 ##Data review and Findings
 The Iris data was initially downloaded from https://datahub.io/machine-learning/iris#resource-iris as a data.csv file.
 CSV (comma-separated values) is a simple file format used to store tabular data, such as a spreadsheet or database.